 As our bus driver expertly weaved around the bends and curves of the Tuscan countryside in Italy, I found myself totally transfixed by the rolling hills that surrounded us.
 Looking out, I felt that the scenery was almost too beautiful, that if I blinked I would suddenly wake up back in my bed in New Jersey.
-But there I was, in the heart of Tuscany, backpack at the ready and best friend at my side.
+But there I was, in the heart of Tuscany, backpack at the ready and best friend at my side at our WWOOF travel destination.
 Our decade dream of backpacking through Europe during our college years was coming true, and we were finally at the Italian portion of our journey.

-WWOOF Opened the Door for a Dream Culinary Trip to Tuscany
+WWOOF Travel Opened the Door for a Dream Culinary Trip to Tuscany

 After a few hours of feeling completely overwhelmed, we managed to narrow down our search to the Tuscan region and eliminated the farms that didn’t match our criteria (for example, some required minimum stays of one month, could only house one WWOOFer, etc.).
 We decided that working on a vineyard would be perfect, given that we’re both allergic to certain farm animals, the animal farms were a little out of the way, and…ugh….ok, fine, we just really love Italian wine.
 Alas, we emailed about five farmers and waited patiently for their responses.